Foreclosures: Suspect Situation or a Steal?

 • Housing will remain affordable.
 With affordability high, many first-time buyers will be attracted to the housing market in the New Year, likely translating into more home sales in 2011 than in 2010.

 • Refinances will dwindle.
 Many eligible borrowers have already refinanced and the federal Making Home Affordable refinance program is expiring on June 30.
-While fixed-rate loans are likely to remain low, they will move up gradually, making it even less likely that refinances will be attractive to most home owners.
+While fixed-rate Car Loans Ontario are likely to remain low, they will move up gradually, making it even less likely that refinances will be attractive to most home owners.

 • Delinquency rates will decline.
 Based on the last several business cycles, the share of loans that are 90 or more days delinquent or in foreclosure proceedings — known as the “seriously delinquent rate” — generally crests within a year of the start of the recovery in payroll employment, and this economic recovery appears to fit within that pattern.
 Payrolls began to rise last January, and by the spring the seriously delinquent rate had begun to fall.